6 Common Causes of Truck Accidents

 Trucking companies hiring truckers on drugs

-Unfit drivers who are addicted to drugs or have health issues are a major cause of truck accidents, injuries and deaths.
+Unfit drivers who are addicted to drugs or have health issues are a major common cause of truck accidents, injuries and deaths.
 These drivers carelessly ignore important safety and licensing requirements.
 But it’s up to the truck companies who hire them to properly screen them for drugs.

 For instance, in a seminal study, the National Transportation Safety Board performed blood screenings on 168 truck drivers who were killed in truck crashes, and detected illegal narcotic drugs or alcohol in 33 percent of their blood concentrations.